Ali Hajbabaie

 Research Description

-Dr. Hajbabaie is interested in real-time optimization of large-scale complex engineering systems represented by models with a high degree of realism.
-His research is focused on traffic operations and control in the presence of connected human-driven and self-driving cars.
+Dr. Hajbabaie's research is focused on traffic operations and control in the presence of connected human-driven and self-driving cars.
 Dr. Hajbabaie and his research group use multi-scale analysis, modeling, and optimization to improve traffic operations.
-His research is advancing our understanding of cooperative traffic control systems and contributes to the development of future mobility systems, including connected and automated vehicles.
+His research advances our understanding of cooperative traffic control systems and contributes to the development of future mobility systems, including connected and automated vehicles.

 Honors and Awards